velezj/family-rpg-1/december-2020/notes/motivations-and-connections.md

 - Gets a cut of the proceeds from Tosei's transport jobs

+- Is playing both Antonia and Chiko (and keeping David's Crew in the dark).

 #### Connections

 - Perceives the movement and feelers being used by Mr. Combs (Japan Goverment interest).
 He gets wind of something happening and starts digging.
 He finds out about Antonia and expedition (although not about Sarah) and gets Tosie the job of transportation and vehicle assistance.

-- Connects with Chiko about possible gold and makes deal with him to transport it if it exists.
+- Connects with Chiko about possible gold.
 Howard in fact gets a "finder's" bonus unknown to the rest of Tosie's crew.
+He tells Chiko they can transport the gold to japan either way (fro Antonia of Chiko).
+He does *not* tell rest of Tosie's crew about this or Chiko.

 ======